Last updated on:

 Recommended workflow when you encounter a locked PDF

 Step 1: Diagnose the lock type by trying to open the PDF in Chrome.
 If it opens and you can view content, you're dealing with permission restrictions (the easy case).
-If a password prompt appears before showing any content, you face user password encryption (requires password).
+If a password prompt appears before any content is shown, you are prompted to enter a user password (requires a password).

 Step 3: Edit the unlocked PDF using your preferred method.
 For minor edits, use Adobe Acrobat or free alternatives like PDF-XChange Editor.
 For substantial text editing, import the unlocked PDF into Microsoft Word (File → Open) or Google Docs (upload to Drive, open with Google Docs) and edit as a word processing document.
 Export back to PDF when finished.